ari-dixit/apcsa/README.md

 # apcsa
-A place to store my previous work for AP Computer Science based off of in-class CodeHS assignments.
+A place to store my previous work for AP Computer Science.

 # Reach out to me
 Email: arihandixit@gmail.com